Om1999/ask-pdf-gpt/README.md

 VERCEL_BLOB_READ_WRITE_TOKEN=vercel_blob_key

 # Functionalities Yet to Be Worked On

+Implement limited functionality for non-paid users

-Implementing a payment system for paid and non-paid users.
+Implementing a payment system .

 Deleting uploaded files by users.